ml-29/static/readme.md

 **Create drafts**

+📁 **_draft-page-or-blog**
+📄 **draft-content.md**

 If you want to prevent drafts from being displayed on your website for now but still want them saved on the server, simply store their markdown files in the /pages/ or /blogs/ folder, they will be ignored.

 For the same result, you can also hide an existing piece of content by adding an underscore at the beginning of the name of its folder.

 ## Special pages and templates